 Port Mirroring with Greenspan

-The Mirroring features allows the mirroring of source port packets in Rx, Tx and both directions to a local destination port.
-Mirroring with Greenspan feature allows mirroring of source packets in Rx direction on to GRE tunnel.
+The mirroring features allow the mirroring of source port packets for sending and receiving on a local destination port.
+Mirroring with the Greenspan feature allows the mirroring of source packets in the receiving direction onto the GRE tunnel.

 Configuring Mirroring with Greenspan and Port

-• These commands configure a mirroring session with destination for GRE tunnel interface and regular port.
+These commands configure a mirroring session with a destination for the GRE tunnel interface and regular port.

 Syntax